Indonesia at the FIFA World Cup: Afterwards

-After the World Cup, the Dutch East Indies played on 26 June 1938 against the Netherlands, losing 9-2.
+After the World Cup, the Dutch East Indies played on 26 June 1938 against the Netherlands, losing 9–2.
 This match is not considered an official match.
-Finally, two days later they lost 2-0 to the Hague selection.
+Two days later, they lost 2–0 to the Hague selection.

-The 1938 participation was the only one in the history of Indonesia.
+The 1938 participation was, as of the 2026 World Cup, the only one in the history of Indonesia.
 The Dutch East Indies gained independence in 1945 as Indonesia, and the Netherlands recognised Indonesia's independence in 1949.
-After independence, Indonesia has never managed to qualify for the FIFA World Cup again.
+After independence, Indonesia has never managed to qualify for the FIFA World Cup.

 The team took part in their first World Cup qualifying campaign as Indonesia in the qualification for the 1958 tournament.
 They got past China in the first round, but refused to play against Israel.
 The team withdrew in 1962, and did not enter qualifying for 1966 and 1970 due to an unfavourable political situation, before re-entering in 1974.
-The team has not qualified ever since.
+The team has not qualified as an independent country, going furthest in the qualification in 1986 and 2026.